ArrowsmithLucy/DragonMasters/README.md

 This project is aimed to be simplistic, easily readable and conforms to WCAG for accessible design.
 This will be used on multiple transportable devices (iPads and laptops).

-Once the project is complete, the goal is to use an API instead of local storage.
+Currently working to integrate API, rather than local storage.
+This will be done via Vercel.
 And to be accessible across multiple users that can edit races simultaneously.

 Am using Bootstrap and CSS to design aspects of the interface for a responsive design.